open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.1/connectors/ingestion/deployment/index.md

 ## System Context

 Everything in OpenMetadata is centralized and managed via the API.
 Then, the Workflow's lifecycle is also fully managed via the OpenMetadata server APIs.
-Morover, the `IngestionPipeline` Entity is also defined in a JSON Schema that you can find [here](https://github.com/open-metadata/OpenMetadata/blob/main/openmetadata-spec/src/main/resources/json/schema/entity/services/ingestionPipelines/ingestionPipeline.json).
+More over, the `IngestionPipeline` Entity is also defined in a JSON Schema that you can find [here](https://github.com/open-metadata/OpenMetadata/blob/main/openmetadata-spec/src/main/resources/json/schema/entity/services/ingestionPipelines/ingestionPipeline.json).

 {% image